department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-04-direct-deposit-ch33-UAT/conversation-guide.md

 This will involve trying to make some edits to your bank account information – however, none of the edits we try to make will actually save, so your bank account information will remain the same.

-## Share screen and navigate to VA.gov - # minutes
+## Share screen and navigate to VA.gov - 1 minute

 For the next step, I'll have you share you screen so we can look at VA.gov together.